Cobertos/gluey-engine/docs/DefaultPart.md

 <a name="DefaultPart"></a>

 ## DefaultPart
-Do not inherit from this.
-Use BasePart instead
+By default mixed into every `SimObjectInheritor`.
+Do NOT inherit from this,inherit from `BasePart` instead.

 **Kind**: global class